 Art therapy encourages self-expression through the medium of art.
 Art therapists work with clients who may be suffering from a mental or physical illness, have learning difficulties or are recovering from some kind of traumatic experience.

 Through the use of various art materials, the client is encouraged to discuss and work through emotional difficulties.
-Group discussions and creative activities are central to the Art therapy, although a lot of work may take place on a one-to-one basis.
+This can be done through the use of paper, paint or even clay.
+Group discussions and creative activities are central to art therapy, although a lot of work may take place on a one-to-one basis.